jklein131/MKRGSM_Contacts/README.md

 # MKRGSM_Contacts
 A collection of functions to interface with the MKR GSM 1400 Sim card phonebook memory.
-Not optomized.
+Not optimized.

 Basic Usage in main loop